scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

   of pandas DataFrames to report failure cases.
 - **Decoupling metadata from data**: Distinguish between DataFrame metadata schema errors (e.g. missing columns) and data value errors (e.g. out-of-range values).
-- **Governance and community**: Invest more in governance and formalize contributor and community RFC processes sooner to help with design and feature enhancement efforts.
+- **Investing in governance and community**: Invest more in governance and formalize contributor and community RFC processes sooner to help with design and feature enhancement efforts.

 Updated Design Principles